Scallop population naturally falling, worrying some in Citrus County

 CITRUS COUNTY, Fla.
-(WFLA) – Bay scallop season is officially underway in Citrus and Hernando counties and will begin July 19 in Pasco.
+(WFLA) – Bay scallop season is officially underway in Citrus and Hernando counties and begins Friday in Pasco.

 Numbers released by the Florida Fish and Wildlife Conservation Commission support that.